-).
-Missing from alpha diversity estimates is diversity present in the region, but not captured in a particular patch or sample, known as ‘beta’ diversity.
+Diversity at fine scales ('alpha' diversity, often described for a sample of a habitat) can reflect the regional availability of species, the quality of the habitat, species interactions, and the propensity for like individuals to aggregate in space ().
+Fine scale diversity is often the easiest to sample, and therefore is often reported, yet this measure does not fully describe diversity patterns in a spatially structured community.
+Comparison of alpha diversity estimates among sites or studies can make inference or comparisons across spatial scales challenging (Azaele et al. 2015, Chase and Knight 2013).
+Missing from alpha diversity estimates is the variation of diversity present in the region, but not captured in a particular patch or sample, known as ‘beta’ diversity.
 For example, dispersal and connectivity among patches promote biodiversity at the landscape scale if patches host different species assemblages so that in total lead to a greater regional species pool (gamma diversity) than observed in any habitat patch (Crist & Veech 2006).

 In coastal marine systems, faunal biodiversity is distributed among patchy seascapes comprised of foundation species such as seagrass or kelp.
+Despite the apparent similarity of these habitats from patch to patch, the biodiversity of animals living among the shoots or stipes can vary substantially from place to place (seagrass diversity refs).
 For invertebrates and small vertebrates, seagrasses provide a physically complex and resource rich habitat, often in the form of disjunct meadows creating a heterogenous landscape of meadow and non-meadow areas (Bostrom et al 2006, etc).
-Within meadows, diversity0.5 – 1 m2 is typically relatively constant and much lower than meadow-scale species diversity (Barnes 2013, Barnes and Elwood 2012, etc).
-The processes responsible for low and consistent sample-scale alpha diversity are not known, and leading explanations of competition have been not strongly supported (Nelson, Barnes 2013).
-This pattern suggests that beta diversity should be high and a relatively important component of seagrass associated biodiversity, yet there are few reports of beta diversity from seagrass systems. ariation in species composition and diversity is not readily explained by abiotic attributes (Carr et al, etc), though a few studies report effects of fetch or some measure of energy (Bostrom et al JEMBE 2006, Robinson et al 2011 for fish in this region), or salinity (Baden).
+Within meadows, alpha diversity at 0.5 – 1 m2 is typically relatively constant and much lower than meadow-scale species diversity (Barnes 2013, Barnes and Elwood 2012, etc).
+The processes responsible for low and consistent sample-scale alpha diversity are not known, and leading theoretical explanations of competition have been not strongly supported (Nelson, Barnes 2013).
+This pattern suggests that beta diversity should be high and a relatively important component of seagrass associated biodiversity within meadows, yet there are few reports of beta diversity from seagrass systems.
+Among meadows, variation in species composition and diversity has been reported, though it is not readily explained by abiotic attributes (Carr et al. 2011), though a few studies report effects of fetch or some measure of energy (Boström et al. 2006, Robinson et al. 2011), or salinity (Boström et al. 2014).

-Here, we test the hypotheses that i) beta diversity, not alpha diversity, varies among eelgrass meadows, and ii) spatial variation in species composition is consistent with metacommunity structure.
+Here, we test the hypotheses that i) alpha diversity does not vary systematically among meadows, but beta diversity does vary among eelgrass meadows, and ii) spatial variation in species composition is consistent with metacommunity-scale processes structuring biodiversity.
 To test these hypotheses, we quantified spatial structure in eelgrass-associated epifaunal biodiversity across nine meadows to answer the following questions for a system of discontinuous eelgrass (Zostera marina; eelgrasses are seagrasses in the genus Zostera) meadows in British Columbia, Canada.
+When possible, we attempted to test possible biotic and abiotic drivers of biodiversity patterns within and among meadows.

 MATERIALS AND METHODS